-In the UK, austerity and poverty is a continuing way of life for many.
-High streets, pubs, youth clubs, schools, theatres, libraries and so on are in economic struggle,.
-This means that opportunities for people to meet, communicate and socialise are shrinking.
+In the UK, austerity and poverty is a way of life for many.
+High streets, pubs, youth clubs, schools, theatres, libraries and so on are in economic struggle.
+This means that opportunities for people to meet up, communicate and socialise are shrinking.
 Available community spaces are in decline.

-Against this context, Pro Gym stands as a beacon in Foleshill, Coventry.
-This is a place where people can work hard, develop their practice and briefly exist in an environment that allows individuals to come together.
+Against this background, Pro Gym stands as a beacon in Foleshill, Coventry.
+This is a place where people can develop their practice and briefly exist in an environment that allows individuals to socialise together.
 Pro Gym is a welcoming, safe and open space.
 Pro Gym is a community.

 “Sometimes people tell me they have been training for two hours and I laugh because no one can train for two hours.
 A good workout is around 30 minutes duration and 45 minutes is pushing it hard.
 When people say they have been training for two hours this tells me they have been socialising and sharing time with others.
 And that is exactly what this gym is all about.”
 Chunlee Johal (Owner of Pro Gym)